edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

     use std::time::Duration;
     use tokio::{time::sleep, net::TcpListener};

+And now to the real code.

-The first part of the code is just a few functions that return a String or a &'static str so that we can review all the queries we will need in one place and keep the following code clean.
-The ``select_city`` function also has an optional filter, and uses a ``mut String`` instead of the ``format!`` macro so that we don't need to escape the single braces with ``{{`` everywhere.
+The first part of the code is just a few functions that return a ``String`` or a ``&'static str``.
+They aren't strictly necessary, but are nice to have on so that we can review all the queries we will need in one place and keep the following code clean.
+Note that the ``select_city()`` function also has an optional filter, and uses a ``mut String`` instead of the ``format!`` macro because inside ``format!`` you need to use ``{{`` double braces in place of single braces, which quickly makes things ugly.

 .. code-block:: rust